FindLaw Legal Dictionary

 The FindLaw Legal Dictionary -- free access to over 8260 definitions of legal terms.
 Search for a definition or browse our legal glossaries.

-death penalty n: death as punishment for a crime called also capital punishment see also cruel and unusual punishment Gregg v.
+: death as punishment for a crime called also capital punishment see also cruel and unusual punishment Gregg v.
 Georgia in the Important Cases section NOTE: The U.S. Supreme Court has held that the death penalty is not inherently violative of the Eighth Amendment's prohibition on cruel and unusual punishment, provided that the method is not deemed cruel and that the punishment is not excessive in relation to the crime.
 A statute mandating the death penalty is unconstitutional, however.
 A sentencing judge is required to consider any mitigating circumstances before imposing the death penalty for a crime.

 Source: Merriam-Webster's Dictionary of Law ©1996.
 Merriam-Webster, Incorporated.
 Published under license with Merriam-Webster, Incorporated.